 This tutorial will review the two different ways you can login to cPanel, via AMP and via a direct login URL.
-We also have a video tutorial that will walk you through both of the options.
 The second part of this guide reviews the common reasons why you may have trouble logging in.

 Option #1 - Access cPanel from within AMP

 Accessing cPanel from within AMP is a very straightforward process:

 - Log into AMP.

 - Under your account name, click the cPanel button.
 You will then be redirected and automatically logged into cPanel.